bndp/beautiful-markdown/README.md

 Get the file in any of the following ways.

-Include link in your HTML header:
+Include a link in your HTML header:

     <link rel="stylesheet" href="https://unpkg.com/beautiful-markdown" />

-Import npm package:
+Import the npm package:

     $ npm install beautiful-markdown

-Clone git repository:
+Clone the following git repository:

     https://github.com/bndp/beautiful-markdown.git